ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 - An ID that is randomly generated each time the workspace is started.
 - The current date and time
 - The workspace status of “started” or “running”, which is sent every 5 minutes.
-- any other data we may add to the site logic to further provide services to you.
+- Any other data we may add to the site logic to further provide services to you.

 It is not possible for us or anyone else to trace the random ID back to an individual, and no personal data is being captured.